rfishermonteith/rfishermonteith.github.io/_posts/2024-01-13-intro-to-bootstrapping.md

 ## Some examples where bootstrapping may be helpful

 1. You've run an A/B test.
-What are the range of uplift values might you expect?<br>
+What range of uplift values might you expect?<br>
 This is another way of saying: "if we ran this experiment over and over again, what range of uplift values would we expect to see?"
 1. We fit a model to some data, where the coefficients in the model have some physical interpretation.
 What range of coefficient values should we expect to see if we retrained the model on new data?
 1. We calculate some business metric (e.g. average cost per order) and would like to know how much this might vary for the next month.